17. Packaging: The Synthetic Forge

 1. The Synthesis Stage (Logical Convergence)

-pyproject.toml,package.json, and asset configs are merged.
-The system executes a frozen lock to create the single source of truth for the Backend (11) environment. - The Infrastructure Layer: The system reads the
+pyproject.toml(Python),package.json(Node), andtailwind.config.jsmanifests from External Extensions in the Crypt are merged with the core manifests.
+The system executes a frozen lock to create a single, deterministic source of truth for the Backend (11) environment. - Substrate Injection: During the registration phase, extensions use the

 2. The Forge Strategies